 Pay and display.
 We suggest parking in the Cattle Market car park (PO19 1JW) which has 911 spaces.

 The smooth, tree-lined trail runs along the top of the walls and the elevated position offers unrivalled views across the city.
 Once on the trail, the route is well way marked, with pavement markers and finger posts that children will love spotting.

 En route, the trail passes the beautifully landscaped Bishop's Palace Gardens.
 The gardens are both pretty and tranquil and offer great views of the cathedral.
 Further on, the trail passes through Priory Park, with its wonderful playground.

 No trip to Chichester would be complete without a visit to the 11th century cathedral.
 There are no admission fees, however donations are requested.
 When we visited (on a Saturday afternoon) we were lucky enough to see a rehearsal for a choral concert!

 The Novium Museum (PO19 1QH) is a 2-minute walk from the cathedral and also offers free admission.
 Set over 3 floors, the museum was purpose built to show the remains of a Roman bath house, which are now uncovered for visitors to see.
 Click here to see what's on.

 How to access the trail

 There are many different points at which you can commence your walk and you can choose to walk clockwise, or anti clockwise.
-We advise parking at the Cattle Market car park, as it is the largest in the city centre.
+We advise parking at the Cattle Market car park, as it is the largest in the city centre & there are toilets.
 From here, the nearest access point for the City Wall Trail is in East Walls - see map for the route from the car park to East Walls.